geeksblabla/geeksblabla.com/blablas/ep158/index.md

 featured: false
 ---

-In this eisode we discuss more of L3arbi, that was resented by the DevoxxMA team at the vent, from a technical point of view with Nouamane and Faissal.
+In this episode we discuss more of L3arbi, that was resented by the DevoxxMA team at the vent, from a technical point of view with Nouamane and Faissal.

 ## Guests